 - 10. Rooming or boarding of up to two persons in a dwelling unit; - 11.
 Pets, provided a conditional use permit is required in the RS and AR zones if there are more than 10 mammals over four months old.
 No birds or furbearing animals, other than pets, and no livestock, poultry, or beekeeping are permitted in RS zones; - 12.
 One recreational vehicle space subject to the requirements in MCC 17.126.040; - 13.
-Additional kitchens on the same floor in a dwelling unit, provided all kitchens in the dwelling unit are used by only one family and are connected between the kitchens by open, livable habitable space as defined by building codes between the kitchens (i.e., no doorways exist between the kitchens and no area between kitchens consists of unfinished or nonlivable space, such as a garage the kitchens shall not be connected to each other by garage, hallway, stairwell or other uninhabitable space).
-One additional kitchen in a dwelling unit may be constructed inside an existing dwelling, or as an addition to a dwelling, as part of a suite of rooms consisting of a kitchen, one or more bedrooms, and other domestic rooms if the suite of rooms is connected to the main dwelling by a door in a common wall Additional kitchens which do not meet these standards above shall consist of a kitchenette with neither stove nor oven nor wiring for those appliances.
-A second dwelling or kitchenette shall not constitute a duplex or accessory dwelling unit.
-A declaratory statement shall be recorded requiring compliance with the standards in this section;
+Additional kitchens in a dwelling unit, provided all kitchens in the dwelling unit are used by only one family and are connected by open, livable space between the kitchens (i.e., no doorways exist between the kitchens and no area between kitchens consists of unfinished or nonlivable space, such as a garage).
+One additional kitchen in a dwelling unit may be constructed inside an existing dwelling, or as an addition to a dwelling, as part of a suite of rooms consisting of a kitchen, one or more bathrooms, one or more bedrooms, and other domestic rooms if the suite of rooms is connected to the main dwelling by a door in a common wall: